 Who has dental benefits today?

-There are 126,652,000 Americans without dental coverage - that is 2.67 times more than the medically uninsured.
-These individuals are more likely to have extractions and dentures and less likely to have restorative care or receive treatment for gum disease.
-Furthermore, those without dental benefits report higher incidences of other illness; they are
+Individuals without dental benefits are more likely to have extractions and dentures and less likely to receive restorative care or treatment for gum disease.
+Furthermore, those without dental benefits report higher incidences of other illnesses.
+They are:

 - 67 percent more likely to have heart disease;